Lindt8/PHITS-Tools/paper.md

 1. importing it as a Python package in a script and calling its functions,
 2. running it in the command line via its CLI with a provided PHITS output file (or directory/input file) path and settings flags/options, or
-3. running it without any arguments or via the `PHITS-Tools-GUI` executable to launch a GUI be stepped through the various available output processing options and settings.
+3. running it without any arguments or via the `PHITS-Tools-GUI` executable to launch a GUI and be stepped through the available output processing options and settings.

 When used as an imported package, PHITS Tools provides a number of supplemental functions aiding with further analyses, such as tools for